The Business Hippie way

 A city can look strong on paper while daily life feels strained.
 A business can perform well while people quietly lose energy.
 A life can look impressive while something important is missing.

-The gap between what is measured and what is felt is where quality of life gets lost.
+The gap between what is measured and what is felt – that gap is where quality of life disappears.
+Not dramatically.
+Just steadily, while everyone is looking at the dashboard.

-The Business Hippie Way looks beyond the surface and asks what is really happening.
+The Business Hippie Way looks at the gap.

 Everything is connected

-The Business Hippie Way starts from the older understanding.
-Life, business, and cities are not separate problems to solve.
-They are one reality – and they ask to be approached that way.
+The Business Hippie Way starts from the older understanding: life, business, and cities are one reality, and they ask to be approached that way.

 Quality of life is the better compass